Search Legislation

 (e)insists on using unusual methods of payment, including large amounts of cash.

-4.Economic operators shall also report significant disappearances and thefts of the substances listed in the Annexes and of mixtures or substances containing them to the national contact point of the Member State where the disappearance or theft has taken place.
+4.Economic operators shall also report significant disappearances and thefts of the substances listed in the Annexes and of mixtures or substances containing them to [F4a contact point established under Article 9(2)] where the disappearance or theft has taken place.

 (a)information on how to recognise and report suspicious transactions, in particular as concerns the concentrations and/or quantities of substances listed in Annex II below which no action is normally needed;